JiBrok/jibrok.github.io/_docs/time-in-status/timer-field-jql.md

 * **"field name" in pauseInMonth("number")** - Search for issues by the month when the timer was paused.

 * **Examples:**
-    * "First response" in failInDay() - найти задачи у которых вышло или выйдет время по таймеру "First response" сегодня
+  * "First response" in failInDay () - find tasks that have expired or will expire on the "First response" timer today
-    * "First response" in failInDay("-1") - найти задачи у которых вышло время по таймеру "First response" вчера(1 день назад)
+    * "First response" in failInDay ("-1") - find tasks that have run out of time by the "First response" timer yesterday (1 day ago)
-    * "First response" in failInDay("-7") - найти задачи у которых вышло время по таймеру "First response" неделю назад(7 день назад)
+    * "First response" in failInDay ("-7") - find tasks for which the "First response" timer has expired a week ago (7 days ago)
-    * "First response" in failInDay("7") - найти задачи у которых вышло или выйдет время по таймеру "First response" через неделю(через 7 дней)
+    * "First response" in failInDay ("7") - find tasks that have expired or will expire on the "First response" timer in a week (after 7 days)

 * **"field name" in searchByStartDate("condition", "date")** - Search for issues by the date when the timer was first started.